If you buy an item via this post, we may get a small affiliate fee. Details.

 Before joining Prime, it’s good to spend some time browsing Amazon for the product you are willing to buy that are included in the Prime portfolio.

 Unlike other services, Prime doesn’t have a landing page, from where you can browse all Prime eligible items.
-This can be easily explained: there are too many items in too many categories to do that.
+It can be easily explained: there are too many items in too many categories to do that.

 So, is it difficult to find products that qualify for Prime benefits?
 Not at all.
 Amazon makes a lot of efforts to clearly highlight Prime items across the store.